Edit – New Stories added on oct, 2020. New stories start from story number 7

 I thought for a moment and then said- “Aunty, sure, you can pay me.
 But I would like to be paid in stories of Maharaj.
 I would like to hear from you about your experiences with him.
 That is something which is much more valuable than money for me.”

 Thus started a beautiful relationship and over the years she told me some amazing stories.
 I have now complied some of the stories below.
-This is the first part of 6 stories as narrated by Vanaja Aunty to me.
+A special thanks to Louise Sterling for taking the time to edit the stories.

 1. Oxygen & Consciousness